 I also played varsity soccer and basketball and baseball, so I guess that kind of helped.

-I was one of their better pitchers.
+I was one of their better pitchers, so they were stuck with me.

-So if let's say one of the 14-year-old boys identifies as a woman in terms of his sexual identity, then you have a nine-year-old girl that what are they all supposed to shower together?
+So if, let's say, one of the 14-year-old boys identifies as a woman in terms of his sexual identity, then you have a nine-year-old girl that, what are they all supposed to shower together?

 I mean, and that's perfectly fine.

-The Texas Lieutenant Governor Dan Patrick said, I believe it's the biggest issue facing families and schools in America since prayer was taken out of public schools, and he said this will divide this country, not along political lines, but along family values and school districts.
+The Texas Lieutenant Governor Dan Patrick said, I believe it's the biggest issue facing families and schools in America since prayer was taken out of public schools.

 He says that the president, the administration will withhold funding if schools do not follow this policy.